 Lake Bohinj is, without a doubt, one of the most wonderful places to visit in Slovenia.
 “Idyllic” is the word that comes to mind when I search for an adjective that captures the essence of this gorgeous place.
-Keep reading to discover 10 exciting things to do at Lake Bohinj, in the summer!
+Keep reading to discover the most exciting things to do at Lake Bohinj!

 WHAT to Do at Lake Bohinj (In the Summer)

-So, here are 10 exciting things to put on your Lake Bohinj itinerary!
+So, here are the most exciting things to put on your Lake Bohinj itinerary!

 #1 Admire the Church of St. John the Baptist

 There are so many churches in Slovenia!
 Close to 3,000 at last count.

 Every little hamlet, even if it consists of just a few homes, has its own church, with a pretty bell tower.

 So it is with Ribčev Laz, a small community on the eastern end of Lake Bohinj, where you will find the Church of St. John the Baptist.